ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

    3.8 TB SSD (solid-state disk) drives are supported when they are made generally available in a data center.
    {: note}

 * High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of 10 capacity disks.
-It's available only for vSphere 6 instance.
+It's available only for vSphere 6 instances.

-#### NFS storage
-{: #vc_vcenterserveroverview-nfs-storage}

-The NFS option offers customized shared file-level storage for workloads with various options for size and performance:
-* Size - 20 GB to 24 TB
-* Performance - 0.25, 2, 4, or 10 IOPS/GB.
-The 10 IOPS/GB performance level is limited to a maximum capacity of 4 TB per file share.
-* Individual configuration of file shares

-   (NSX-V only) If you choose the NFS option, one 2 TB and four IOPS/GB file share for management components are ordered.
-   {: note}

 #### Local disk storage (NSX-V only)
 {: #vc_vcenterserveroverview-local-disk-storage}